FabianKP/laplacian_of_gaussians/README.md

 - It allows for the use of anisotropic convolution kernels.
 That is, it allows for convolution kernels that are not symmetric in all directions.

-This library provides efficient two C++ functions:
+This library provides two efficient C++ functions:
 - ``discreteGaussian``: Convolves an n-dimensional array with a discrete Gaussian kernel.
 - ``laplacianOfGaussians``: Performs blob detection on an n-dimensional array (representing a time-series, image, video, ...) with the Laplacian-of-Gaussians method, using the discrete Gaussian kernel for the scale-space representation.

 For a mathematical description of the method and its background, see [here]().

-A Python interface for this library is planned for the future.

 TODO:
 -----